 |Starting||Static drive / Pony motor|

-Inertia equivalent or higher than that of a 400 MW power plant.
-Transient and steady-state voltage support.
+Inertia equivalent or higher than that of a 400 MW power plant, with transient and steady-state voltage support

 Large short-term overload up to twice the nominal load rating for up to 10 seconds

 Even under extreme low-voltage contingencies, mechanical inertia combined with state-of-the-art excitation provides smooth, reliable support

 Reduced voltage harmonic distortion for a robust system to help operate grids with high shares of renewables

 Configured for robotic inspections and remote monitoring to enable faster inspections and predictive maintenance

 · Dynamic reactive power support (voltage regulation)

 · Repurpose use of fossil plant assets planned to retire